 Advanced Machine Learning, Data Mining, and Online Advertising Services

-If you are running a B2B business, you know the traffic to your website is an order of magnitude less than B2C counterparts (e.g. a few hundreds daily visitors).
+If you have a B2B product, you know that the traffic to your website/app is an order of magnitude less than B2C counterparts (e.g. in order of 100's or 1000's daily visitors as opposed to millions).
 The low-traffic nature of B2B websites introudces several challenges to product/marketing development.
 Here, we discuss the challenges and try to propose alternative solutions to adress the issue.

-Let's say you have a coin and you want to find out if one flips the coini, what's the chance of seeing head.
-You can take an experimental approach by flipping the coin several times and recording the results of each test.
-At the end, you compute the percentage of heads to model Pr(Head).
+Let's say you have a coin and you want to compute what's the chance of seeing head if you flip the coin.
+You can take an empirical approach by flipping the coin enough number of times and recording the results.
+At the end, you compute the percentage of heads to estimate Pr(Head).

 If you filp a coin N times and observe head S times, you estimate the head probabilty as follows: